r0tary/Modbus-STM32WB/README.md

 # Modbus library for STM32 Microcontrollers

-**This is a fork of [MODBUS-STM32-HAL-FreeRTOS](https://github.com/alejoseb/Modbus-STM32-HAL-FreeRTOS).
+**This is a fork of [MODBUS-STM32-HAL-FreeRTOS](https://github.com/alejoseb/Modbus-STM32-HAL-FreeRTOS) from [alejoseb](https://github.com/alejoseb) .
 This is a more stripped down version that includes more modbus functions (reading read only coils and registers)**

 USART and USB-CDC Modbus RTU Master and Slave library for STM32 microcontrollers based on Cube HAL and FreeRTOS.

 Includes a project for a Nucleo-P-WB55 project.
 Includes defines for other STM32 boards.

-This is a port of the Modbus library for Arduino: https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino

-`NEW` Script examples to test the library based on Pymodbus

 ## Characteristics:
 - Portable to any STM32 MCU supported by ST Cube HAL.